orgmanager/orgmanager/readme.md

 ## Hosted Version

-Not everyone can afford a server, nor do they have the skills to set up a modern PHP application, so OrgManager provides a hosted version you can use **for FREE**.
+Not everyone can afford a server, nor do they have the skills to set up a modern PHP application, so OrgManager provides a hosted version you can use **for FREE** (see how you can help this service continue free [below](#support-orgmanager)).
 You can access the hosted version [here](https://orgmanager.miguelpiedrafita.com).
 In return, please report any bugs you encounter, so we can continue improving!

 ## Updating